 Having a ground source heat pump is a unique selling point for the properties; lots of customers appreciate the fact that we have a sustainable heating system installed.
 We won our local Sustainable Tourism Awards in 2014, and obviously the ground source heat pump system played a big part in this victory.

 Mrs Robinson, owner of Broadgate Farm

-In addition to reduced energy bills and a guaranteed non domestic RHI income for 20 years, commercial accommodation owners will also appreciate low service, minimal maintenance and low whole life ownership costs of ground source heat pump systems.
+In addition to reduced energy bills, commercial accommodation owners will also appreciate low service, minimal maintenance and low whole life ownership costs of ground source heat pump systems.